CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.3.1 Outsourcing for service providers.txt

 ### 1.1 Introduction

 In outsourcing, outsourcing service providers take over business processes and services (eg security or cleaning staff) in whole or in part from outsourcing institutions (outsourcing customers).
 The operation of hardware and software can also be taken over as a service.
 Regardless of which services are taken over, this requires a close bond between the outsourcing service provider and the outsourcing customer.
 The outsourcing service provider is not spared the risks associated with the outsourcing relationship.
 He must implement the risk-reducing security requirements that are generally defined by the outsourcing client (see the OPS.2.1 Outsourcing for Customers module).
 It is not only in the interest of the outsourcing customer, but also that of the outsourcing service provider, to provide the agreed service and to comply with the agreed security level.
-In case of failure to meet the requirements imposed on him sometimes threatened high penalties and, where appropriate, other legal consequences, which not only have financial implications, but also damage the reputation sustainable.
+In case of failure to meet the requirements imposed on him sometimes threatened high penalties and possibly other legal consequences that not only have financial implications, but can also damage the reputation sustainable.
 The focus of this module is therefore on requirements that deal with the planning, implementation, control and management of information security aspects in the context of outsourcing from the point of view of the service provider.

 ### 1.2 Objective